 Sadly, those who enjoy a good pint and who frequent pubs and clubs should always be on the lookout for any suspicious characters, especially young girls on Līvu laukums who are eager to invite you to a local bar for a drink.
 Use your head and consider why a beautiful 18-year-old girl seems so interested in you.
 If you’re name is Brad Pitt, you get a pass, but all others should think twice.
 See Scams below.

 Latvia is in the Eastern European Time Zone (EET): GMT +2 hours.
 However, during the summer months (April - October) Latvia is in the Eastern European Summer Time Zone (EEST): GMT +3.
 Correct time: tel.
 82 154 (in Latvian).

-As of January 1, 2014, the Latvian national currency is the euro.
+Latvia adopted the euro as its national currency on January 1, 2014.
 One euro contains 100 euro cents.
 There are 1, 2, 5, 10, 20 and 50 euro cent coins as well as 1 and 2 euro coins.
 Banknotes are available with the following values: 5, 10, 20, 50, 100, 200 and 500.
 Because Latvia so recently switched its currency, you’ll see prices at shops and restaurants in both euro and lats until the end of March.
 There are currency exchange booths and ATMs everywhere.
 Most hotels, restaurants and shops take credit and bank cards and we’ve marked the establishments that accept them.

 Nearly 800 years of foreign occupation haven’t given Latvians much cause to celebrate, hence an acute lack of days off for the working man.
 Pagan Midsummer celebrations are the nation’s most popular holidays when locals head out to the countryside for bonfires, beer and assorted fertility rites.